apache/logging-log4j2/src/site/markdown/manual/cloud.md

            index => "app-%{application}-%{+YYYY.MM.dd}"
          }
        }
+#### Filebeat configuration with JsonTemplateLayout

+When using a JsonTemplateLayout that complies with ECS (or is similar to the custom template previously shown) the configuration of filebeat is straightforward.

+    filebeat.inputs:
+    - type: log
+      enabled: true
+      json.keys_under_root: true
+      paths:
+        - /var/log/apps/*.log

 ### Kibana
-Using the EnhancedGelf template or the GelfLayout the above configurations the message field will contain a fully formatted log event just as it would  appear in a file Appender.
+Using the EnhancedGelf template, the GelfLayout or the custom template the above configurations the message field will contain a fully formatted log event just as it would  appear in a file Appender.
 The ThreadContext attributes, custome fields, thread name, etc. will all be available as attributes on each log event that can be used for filtering.
 The result will resemble
 ![](../images/kibana.png)

 ## Managing Logging Configuration